hazeycode/brucelib/README.md

 **WARNING: WORK IN PROGRESS**

-A monorepo of [modules](#modules) for programming cross-platform, interactive real-time applications such as games, simulations, engines and editors.
+A monorepo of [modules](#modules) for programming cross-platform, interactive, real-time applications such as games, simulations, engines and editors.
 Leveraging the [Zig programming language and toolchain](https://ziglang.org/), brucelib intends to be highly hackable and suitable for rapid prototyping, jams or fully-fledged products.

 "Absorb what is useful, discard what is useless and add what is specifically your own” - Bruce Lee

 ### Modules

 Modules are designed to be used standalone or in combination with each other.
 3rd-party code is vendored and no external dependencies are required.
-Each module is designed to provide simple, direct abstractions that easy to adopt and easy to drop.
+Each module is designed to provide simple, direct abstractions that are easy to adopt and easy to drop.
 [The examples](#examples) demonstrate how one can use modules in combination with each other.

 | Name | Description | Status |
 | :--- | :---------- | :----- |